yMiecie/Display/README.md

 # Display
-A arduino library for managing all display type with a common interface.
+An Arduino library for managing all display type with a common interface.